aryx/ocaml-elm-playground/README.md

  - a native (SDL-based) backend to run your game in a terminal
  - a web (vdom-based) backend to run your game in a browser

 Here is for example a simple [Snake game](https://aryx.github.io/ocaml-elm-playground/games/Snake.html) you can run from your browser (use the arrow keys to change the direction of the snake and eat the ball to grow your length).
+You can run the same game in a terminal without changing a line of code.

 Install
 --------------